alfredo1995/recyclable-scroll-view/README.md

         Make sure the scroll is smooth and without visual jumps or "lags".

     3. Data:
-        Use a list of fictitious data (for example, a list of names or numbers) to demonstrate a functionality.
+        Use a list of fictitious data to demonstrate a functionality.

     4. Extras: